There are so many great places to visit in Europe this spring!

 If you enjoy learning about history, then you’ll love Athens.
 Plus, it also has some amazing beaches on the Mediterranean Sea (and lots of great seafood!) – making it a fantastic destination no matter what time of year you visit!

 The Lake District is one of England’s most scenic areas and is home to some of its most breathtaking scenery.
 April marks springtime in The Lake District, with snowmelt revealing vast swathes of deep-green grass and sheep beginning to fatten themselves up for their summer grazing.

-Pack your hiking boots if you head here; as there’s plenty of hikes allowing you to explore the lakes and the beautiful scenery surrounding them.
-The Lake District is one of my favourite landscape photography destinations in the UK.
+Pack your hiking boots if you head here; as there are plenty of hikes allowing you to explore the lakes and the beautiful scenery surrounding them.
+The Lake District is one of my favorite landscape photography destinations in the UK.
 I highly recommend packing your camera, and reading up on some photography tips before you head off.